-Upon notice of a funding award, the LACDA may contact all project teams to schedule a mandatory Schematic Design Review Meeting.
+Upon notice of a funding award, the LACDA may contact project teams to schedule a Schematic Design Review Meeting.
 The purpose of this meeting is to discuss the initial design review, establish project expectations, and confirm the design team's response to design review comments.
 The Design Review Meeting is intended to address any major design issues with projects and to discuss design options that can help project teams meet NOFA architectural design requirements.
-The developer, the developer's architect, the LACDA's project manager, and the LACDA's consulting architect will attend this meeting.
+The developer, the developer's architect, LACDA staff, and the LACDA's consulting architect will attend this meeting.